aminulislam2002/All-in-One-Technical-Resources/idm-reset/README.md

 Once the file is downloaded, follow these steps to unzip it:

-- Locate the downloaded zip file in your downloads folder.
+- Locate the downloaded zip file in your Downloads folder.
 - Right-click the file and choose **Extract All...**, or use a tool like **WinRAR** or **7-Zip** to unzip the file.

 ### Step 3: Open the IDM Trial Reset Tool